 The LMU Food Pantry was established in 2017.
 The mission of the LMU Food Pantry is to provide free food to any LMU student who may experience hunger or food insecurity due to financial hardships.
 The LMU Food Pantry operates on the honor system and allows students to confidentially enter a space and take the food that they need.

-Due to campus closure during COVID-19, the LMU Food Pantry is only accessible to those who live on campus.
-The pantry is available to on campus students 24/7 with onecard access.
+The LMU Food Pantry is accessible to everyone on campus and is open 24/7 with onecard access.
 Please make sure your card number begins with the number 8.
 If your one card begins with a different number, please contact the one card office, a new one card will be issued.

 The food pantry is located adjacent to St. Robert's Annex.
 There is a burgundy, blue and white sign on the door that reads "LMU Food Pantry: Student Community Food Resources."
 For any assistance, please reach out to Carolina Martinez.